 The decision was made in 2002 to merge St. Thomas Aquinas-Mercy and Rosary High School beginning with the 2003-’04 school year.
 It was determined that both schools would close and Trinity Catholic High School would open in the fall of 2003 on the former Rosary campus.

-For over a decade Trinity Catholic High School has lived up to its rich history by providing the young men and women of North County and the surrounding areas a quality, college preparatory education featuring state-of-the-art technology, an outstanding core curriculum and a wide range of elective class offerings.
+For almost two decades Trinity Catholic High School has lived up to its rich history by providing the young men and women of North County and the surrounding areas a quality, college preparatory education featuring state-of-the-art technology, an outstanding core curriculum and a wide range of elective class offerings.